lab1702/lars-script-runner/README.md

     go install

-## How to configure:
+## How to configure what commands to keep alive:

-Edit the **commands.txt** file to contain all the commands you want to have running at all times, putting one command on each line.
+Edit the **[commands.txt](commands.txt)** file to contain all the commands you want to have running at all times, putting one command on each line.

 ## To use a command list of a different name and/or location: